briangmilnes/APAS-AI/apas-ai/rules/RustRules.md

   - `Debug`: assert it contains the type name or key structure elements, as appropriate.
 - Prefer `assert_eq!` on data values wherever possible.
 - Prefer `<MacroName>Lit![…]` for non‑empty literals; use `T::new()` for empty cases instead of `<MacroName>Lit![]`.
+- The only test we put in source code is for a macro with deadcode allowed to check it's typing.

 #### Test via Public API Only
 - Write tests against exposed methods/traits/macros; never against private fields.